MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 </figure>

 # Day 2
+In the second day, Thomas talked about sonification techniques beyond parameter mapping.
+These include **Model based sonification (MBS)** and **Wave Space Sonification (WSS)**.

 ## Model Based Sonification (MBS)
-In the second day, Thomas talked about sonification techniques beyond parameter mapping.
-These include Model based sonification and Wave Space Sonification.
 In **MBS**, a data set is used to construct a virtual data object in a state of equilibrium.
 The object is then allowed to be **interfered by human interaction** which transfers **energy** over the object and produces a temporal signal that can be **sonified**.
 It is very different from **PMSon** and has many benifits over it.
 For instance, **PMSon** is about mapping certain sound sequence to data and user has no control over sounds produced.
 In contrast, **MBS** does not work at all without intereference of a user.
 Moreover, user can control the sound depeneding upon how he/she interacts with the model because **MBS** is quite similar to Newton's third law of motion: **For every action there is an equal and opposite reaction**.

 <figure>
 <img src="/assets/img/mbs.png" width = "100%" align="center" />